Prince George, British Columbia: Sports and recreation

 North of Prince George is the Huble Homestead and Giscome Portage.
 The Otway Nordic Centre, operated by the Caledonia Nordic Ski Club, is home to one of the largest Nordic ski clubs in the province, and boasts more than 40 km of groomed trails – of which 5 km are lit trails for evening skiing, a biathlon range, and a 1400 sqft day lodge.

 The Caledonia Ramblers Hiking Club offers weekly hikes in the city and surrounding countryside from May to October, as well as snowshoeing in the winter months, while the Prince George Section of the Alpine Club of Canada offers year-round hiking, scrambling, climbing, skiing and ice-climbing trips in the nearby Cariboo and Rocky Mountains and local crags.
 The Prince George Backcountry Recreation Society is an umbrella organization representing these and several other Prince George outdoor clubs.

 For race fans, the Prince George Auto Racing Association (PGARA) offers a variety of racing events at the PGARA Speedway including the locally famous hit-to-pass races.

 The Prince George Rod and Gun Club maintains two range sites.
 Hartman Rd Range offers Trap/Skeet, rifle, silhouette, and handgun ranges, while the Blackwater Range offers multiple action bays and a 1500 m rifle range.

 Prince George offers a Pride Centre for all LGBTQ and ally members in Prince George and the greater north.
 Located at the University of Northern British Columbia, the PC, an organization under the Northern Pride Centre Society, offers a safe space, resources, and support.

 Prince George offers several nightclubs, sports bars, pubs and fine dining facilities.

 The Treasure Cove Hotel and Casino is located at the junction of Highways 16 and 97.

 Moviegoers can choose between the Famous Players, now Cineplex Entertainment, six-plex or the Park Drive-in Theatre, which also offers mini-golf facilities and a go-kart track.
 Cinema CNC hosts two arts cinema series each year in the fall and winter, as well as a festival of Canadian films each February.

 As part of its 100th anniversary, the City of Prince George hosted the 2015 Canada Winter Games.

 Arts and culture

-The off-road motorcycle community is a very large and old presence in Prince George, with multiple motocross tracks like the Blackwater motocross park and the BCR site and many networks of motorcycle trails.
-It is one of the largest recreational features for the city of Prince George.
+Prince George contains many locations for off-road motorcycling.
+These include motorcycle trails and motocross tracks like the Blackwater motocross park and the BCR site.